 Summer is quickly approaching!
 Time to make some frozen treats to beat the heat.
 Here's how to make sugar-free fudge pops that taste great but only have 5 grams of net carbs.

-Summer is in full swing.
-And although the first days of it have been relatively mild, I know it's about to get very hot soon.
+The warmer seasons are officially here, and although the first days of it have been relatively mild, I know it's about to get very hot soon.